 Source: Survicate

 Survicate is a great customer feedback tool that enables its users to trigger targeted surveys at different locations on their website or send out questionnaires via email to different customers.
-They also offer chat surveys.
-There is also a library of predefined surveys that users can choose from.
+They also offer chat surveys and there is a library of predefined surveys that users can choose from.
 In terms of analysis, this customer feedback tool has dashboarding capabilities, CSV and XLS exporting options and NPS analysis.

 Website: www.survicate.com